 We start by showing how to extract information from an annotatedGenome object.
-Suppose we are interested in a gene with Entrez ID= 27.
+The function transcripts returns the exons contained in all transcripts, and it can also be used to obtain the exons for a single transcript, as shown below.
 We can obtain the known variants for that gene with the function transcripts, and the chromosome with getChr.
 We can also find out the island identifier that casper assigned to that gene (recall that casper merges multiple genes that have some overlapping exons into a single gene island).